SeokLeeUS/PID_controller/README.md

 ## Remark
 - I spent too much time to fix compiler issue on workspace. (posted a solution here: [PID workspace issue](https://knowledge.udacity.com/questions/35969))
+- I tried to run twiddle to adjustment parmaeters while running simulation, but it wasn't successful.
+I need to revisit twiddle code to see what went wrong.
+Instead, I manually tuned the gain in an order (p gain first, d gain, introduce i gain, then fine tune bit by bit by looking at the performance of the vehicle.)
 - I noticed it's unstable during cornering with step #16 PID gain, it can be improved with further adjustment.